M-GM50/solid-js-counter/README.md

 # solid-js-counter
- A simple counter using Signals
+ A simple counter using Signals and Effects